-- US Office market conditions - Decent Vacancy (low teens) except for Manhattan (8%) and San Francisco (9%); Houston still reeling (21.5%) - Slow rent growth- ~1-2%; - Structural components of demand are still positive - Wage pressures in the US are growing, leading to out-migration from Int'l Gateway Cities to Top "40" Tier - Supply Growth peaking in '17 at 90 MM sq. ft., declining to 50MM sq. ft. in '18 - Dislocation in Commercial Real Estate Debt Markets, driven by regulatory influences, is restraining growth in new construction financing - Dislocations in Bank and CMBS debt markets will extend the office growth up-cycle- after its delayed start from the Global Financial Crisis - Debt availability and cost is more tied than ever to global financial markets. - Long-term rates are not moving at the same pace that is expected in short-term rates - Yield Curve shape bears close watching; - Asset Value growth will be restrained, but not stopped, due to these cross-current - Depends on pace of income growth relative to upward interest rate movements; it's a game of grinding out returns - But watch out below if fiscal policy stalls, and job growth stalls with it in the next 24 months - Long Term Technology Revolutions in Energy & Transportation are now within the 10 yr. investment horizon - Time to put it on your radar screen
+- US office market conditions - Decent vacancy (low teens) except for Manhattan (8%) and San Francisco (9%); Houston still reeling (21.5%) - Slow rent growth- ~1-2%; - Structural components of demand are still positive - Wage pressures in the US are growing, leading to out-migration from international gateway cities to top "40" tier - Supply growth peaking in 2017 at 90 MM sq. ft., declining to 50MM sq. ft. in 2018 - Dislocation in commercial real estate debt markets, driven by regulatory influences, is restraining growth in new construction financing - Dislocations in bank and CMBS debt markets will extend the office growth up-cycle- after its delayed start from the global financial crisis - Debt availability and cost is more tied than ever to global financial markets - Long-term rates are not moving at the same pace that is expected in short-term rates - Yield curve shape bears close watching; - Asset value growth will be restrained, but not stopped, due to these cross-current - Depends on pace of income growth relative to upward interest rate movements; it's a game of grinding out returns - But watch out below if fiscal policy stalls, and job growth stalls with it in the next 24 months - Long-term technology revolutions in energy & transportation are now within the 10 year investment horizon - Time to put it on your radar screen